Best spots in France for solo female travelers

 It is a charming little city full of unique and different water fountains everywhere you turn.
 The perfect place if you just want to walk around, meet people, and enjoy all the beauty it has to offer.

 It is located in the south of France, so the weather is almost always beautiful and sunny.
 Aix-en-Provence is also located in the heart of rosé country.
+So be sure to check out the best wine tasting in Provence.

 So there is plenty of good wine tasting to enjoy on your holiday.
 The perfect spot for anyone wanting a mellow relaxed holiday.